openbmc/docs/designs/device-tree-gpio-naming.md

 has changed since the last reboot.
 If it has, it indicates that a factory reset should be performed.

+#### status-bmc-ready
+Indicates the BMC is ready to power-on.

+#### power-chassis
+Indicates the power-on of the chassis may begin.

+#### status-chassis-power
+Indicate the power good state of the chassis.

 ### POWER Specific GPIO's
 Below are GPIO names specific to the POWER processor based servers.